eggplantbren/Lensing2/README.md

 (c) 2014 -- 2018 Brendon J. Brewer.

+`fastell.f` is courtesy of Rennan Barkana and is included with permission.

 ## License

 The contents of this repository are licensed under the GNU General Public